top of page

 Surface profilometry is a contact measurement technique in which a diamond-tipped stylus is used to measure roughness as it moves across a surface.

-It is widely used to verify the surface quality of different machining operations.
+It is widely used to verify the effects of different machining operations on surface quality.

-It can also be used to accurately measure the finish of surfaces that have been electropolished as in the case of the internal surfaces of 316L stainless steel gas delivery tubing, elbows, glands, valves, and mass flow controllers.
+It can also be used to accurately measure the finish of surfaces that have been electropolished.
+Examples include internal surfaces of stainless steel gas delivery tubing, elbows, glands, valves, and mass flow controllers.

 It is also used to measure the finish of highly polished surfaces such as ruby bearings.